microsoft/nnfusion/artifacts/README.md

 # OSDI'23 Cocktailer Artifacts Evaluation

 ## 0. Overview
-This code branch is used for OSDI'23 Artifact Evaluation of paper #628, titled "Cocktailer: Analysis and Optimization for Dynamic Control Flow in Deep Learning".
+This code branch is used for OSDI'23 Artifact Evaluation of paper #628, titled "Cocktailer: Analyzing and Optimizing Dynamic Control Flow in Deep Learning".

 ### Evaluation Setup
 * Artifacts Available: